q2e4t6u8o0q2/3-potatoes-healthcare-NMS-/README.md

 - The patient is at risk of falling as there is not much distance between the patient and the edge of the bed.

 For Pneumonia Detection Code
+First run the rest of the code and adjust it according to your prefernce.
+This can take 10 - 20 minutes using the current adjustments

 ![image](https://github.com/q2e4t6u8o0q2/3-potatoes-healthcare-NMS-/assets/141948049/2c5c465f-b037-47a2-a501-fc686dcc18e4)
 Xray used in code (changeable)